 How to manage different working styles

-As a consultant and project manager, its part and parcel of the job to bend and flex to different working styles.
-Some clients like to be involved in every element of the project and will dictate emails to me and others I barely see, trusting me to get on with it.
+As a PCN Manager, its part and parcel of the job to bend and flex to different working styles.
+Having supporting 13 Primary Care Networks, some Clinical Directors and practice managers like to be involved in every element of the workstreams, others I barely see, trusting me to get on with it.

 1. Review, Reflect and then Act